Commuting-Liftable Subgroups of Galois Groups II: Proof of Theorem

-We now proceed to prove Theorem \ref{thm:main-c-pairs-thm}.
-The proof will proceed in two main steps.
-First, we will prove the theorem for $n \in \Nb$ and then prove it for $n = \infty$ with a limit argument using the first case.
-Alternatively in the $n=\infty$ case, see \cite{Topaz2012} Theorem 3 in the ``pro-$\ell$ case'' which proves this case directly.
+We will now prove Theorem \ref{thm:main-c-pairs-thm}.
+The proof will proceed in two main steps: First, we will prove the theorem for $n \in \Nb$ and then prove it for $n = \infty$ with a limit argument using the first case.